How does it work?

 Benefits

-Shorter wait times and reduced congestion: Fewer traffic signals mean less stopping for through traffic on the major road, while right-turn-only movements from side street vehicles minimize delays.
+Shorter wait times and reduced congestion: Right-turn-only movements from side street vehicles minimize delays.
 This also reduces queuing, as vehicles on the minor road don’t need to wait for gaps in both directions.

 Cost-Effective: Relative to many other improvements, RCUTs are a low-cost treatment that can be quickly implemented, requires minimal to no property acquisition or relocation of homes and businesses, and minimizes environmental impacts.